-Windows Event Log Monitoring With Nagios
+Windows Event Log Monitoring and Management With Nagios

 Nagios provides complete monitoring of Microsoft Windows event logs.
 Nagios is capable of monitoring Windows event logs and alerting you when a log pattern is detected.